 Kampala’s modern city center sprawls across a valley about 2.5km east of Kabaka Mwanga’s former capital on Kasubi Hill, immediately east of Lugard’s original fort on Old Kampala Hill — boasts little in the way of compelling sightseeing.

 Arguably more attractive than any of the above is the Railway Station, which lies on Jinja Road about 200m further south.
-It was built in the 1920s but fell into virtual disuse since the ministry of transport suspended all rail passenger services out of Kampala until recently when the passenger train to Namamve was reawakened.
+It was built in the 1920s but fell into virtual disuse since the ministry of transport suspended all rail passenger services out of Kampala until recently.
+The Uganda Railways Corporation operates five daily passenger trips between Kampala to Namanve and Port Bell.

-For those seeking leafy respite from the city center, the attractive Sheraton Gardens, entered via a gate near Speke Road and Nile Avenue’s junction, was initially set aside to commemorate King’s jubilee George VI but is now effectively managed as an extension of the Kampala Sheraton.
+For those seeking a leafy breather from the city center, the attractive Sheraton Gardens, entered via a gate near Speke Road and Nile Avenue’s junction, was initially set aside to commemorate King George VI’s jubilee but is now effectively managed as an extension of the Kampala Sheraton.

-Old Kampala is most notable today as the focal point for Kampala’s Islamic community and the sight of an imposing new Uganda National Mosque.
+Old Kampala is historically known as Capt Lugard’s 1899 encampment site.
+It’s most notable today as the focal point for Kampala’s Islamic community and the sight of an imposing Uganda National Mosque.

-Uganda National Mosques can sit up to 15,000 people in one sitting, the largest in the region, and is the headquarters of Uganda Muslim Supreme Council.
+Uganda National Mosques is a sight to behold above the city.
+It can seat up to 15,000 people in one sitting, the largest in the region, and is the headquarters of the Uganda Muslim Supreme Council.

-The Old Kampala imposing mosque is worth a visit: the Public Relations Officer at the mosque will be happy to arrange a tour; dress appropriately (a Ush10,000 donation would seem appropriate).
+The Old Kampala imposing mosque is worth a visit: the Public Relations Officer at the mosque will be happy to arrange a tour.
+10,000 Uganda shillings donation is appropriate; dress appropriately.

 This circular area, a full kilometer in diameter, remains mostly undeveloped and is conspicuous as a green expanse, enclosed within a crumbling brick wall in an area of low-rent housing and workshops.

-Tourist visits are not officially sanctioned, but for a small consideration, the caretaker will show you around the hill, on which the ‘attractions’ include Idi Amin’s specially constructed underground cells and execution chambers, where there’s some movingly defiant graffiti scrawled in charcoal by the doomed inmates if you have a translator.
+Tourist visits are not officially sanctioned, but for a small consideration, the caretaker will show you around the hill.
+Attractions in the palace include Idi Amin’s specially constructed underground cells and execution chambers.
+There’s some movingly defiant graffiti scrawled in charcoal by the doomed inmates if you have a translator.

-Lubiri is neighboring Namirembe (Mengo) and Rubaga hills in the southwest, elevated by the Anglican and Catholic cathedrals.
-The imposing dome identifies St Paul’s on Namirembe hill (more modest than its London namesake but still striking) and Rubaga Cathedral by two bell towers.
+Lubiri is neighboring Namirembe (Mengo) and Rubaga hills in the southwest, elevated by Anglican and Catholic cathedrals.
+The imposing dome identifies St Paul’s on Namirembe hill and Rubaga Cathedral by two bell towers.

 Mengo and Rubaga are Kampala’s oldest suburbs affluent in history and historic architecture, including the Royal Palace.

 St. Paul’s Cathedral Namirembe (now Church of Uganda) is perched atop Namirembe Hill, roughly 1.5km west of the city center off Albert Cook Road.
-It is one of the most impressive colonial-era constructions in Kampala and offers superb views over the city center and suburbs.
+It is one of the most impressive colonial-era constructions in Kampala.
+It offers superb views over the city center and suburbs.

 Built entirely by Baganda artisans, albeit under the supervision of a British missionary, the cathedral could encave a congregation of 3,000 people.

-The cemetery contains the grave of Bishop Hannington, murdered near Jinja in 1885, as well as that of Sir Albert Cook, a pioneering medical doctor.
+The cemetery contains the grave of Bishop Hannington, murdered near Jinja in 1885, and Sir Albert Cook, a pioneering medical doctor.
 He arrived in Kampala in 1896 and wrote extensively about Uganda’s early colonial era.

-The Catholic St Mary’s Cathedral Rubaga, commonly known as Rubaga Cathedral, lies 500m south of Albert Cook Road along Mutesa Road but is neither as old nor as impressive as its Church of Uganda equivalent on Namirembe hill.
+The Catholic St Mary’s Cathedral Rubaga, commonly known as Rubaga Cathedral, lies 500m south of Albert Cook Road along Mutesa Road but is neither as old nor as impressive as its Church of Uganda equivalent, Namirembe hill.

 Entrance to the Bulange is allowed unless the building is in official use.
-A venerable and well-informed old gentleman with the title of Sergeant of Arms to the kabaka will be more than pleased to show you around.
-You may be charged about Ush20,000 for a tour around the Bulange building or invited to buy a Buganda kingdom lapel pin for the same amount.
+A venerable and well-informed old Sergeant of Arms to the Kabaka will be more than pleased to show you around.
+You may be charged about 20,000 shillings for a tour around the Bulange building or invited to buy a Buganda kingdom lapel pin for the same amount.

-Moving northeast from Namirembe, the white bell tower of Uganda’s oldest university is visible on the green ridge of Makerere Hill.
-More than three decades ago, the academic community regarded Makerere University Makerere as east Africa’s intellectual heart, which title it has embarrassingly lost to obscurity.
+For more than three decades ago, the academic community regarded Makerere University Makerere as east Africa’s intellectual heart, which it has embarrassingly lost to obscurity.

-Looking north from Kisementi and Kira Road, the striking Bahai Temple is conspicuous on a grassy hill of the Gayaza road.
+Looking north from Kisementi and Kira Road, the striking Bahai Temple is conspicuous on the Gayaza road grassy hill.
 The Kampala Bahá’í Mother Temple of Africa, also known as the Mashriqu’l-Adhkar, is the only Bahá’í temple on the continent and one of only nine around the world.
 The temple on the hill opened in January 1962.

-The Baháʼí Temple on Kikaya Hill, 6km from Kampala on the Gayaza Road, is the only worship place in Africa.
-It is the spiritual home to the continent’s Bahel, adherents to a rather obscure faith founded by the Persian mystic BaliTu’llah in the 1850s.
+The Baháʼí Temple sits on Kikaya Hill, 6km from Kampala on Gayaza Road, and is the only worship place in Africa.
+It is the spiritual home to the continent’s Bahel, adherents to a relatively obscure faith founded by the Persian mystic BaliTu’llah in the 1850s.

 The lower part of the building consists of a white nonagon roughly 15m in diameter, with one door on each of its nine shaded faces.
 An immense green dome tops the temple, made with glazed mosaic Italian tiles and a turret that towers 40m above the ground.